 Before 1953, rulings were titled I.T. (income tax) or E.T. (employment tax) rulings or various other names such as O.D. (office decisions).
 Since 1953 they have been called Revenue Rulings and numbered chronologically preceded by the year of issuance.

 b.
-Revenue Procedures are IRS pronouncements which address internal practice and procedure, such as describing how to request a ruling; listing requirements of how to qualify as a Subchapter S corporation; or what depreciation methods are acceptable.
+Revenue Procedures are IRS pronouncements that address internal practice and procedure, such as describing how to request a ruling; listing requirements of how to qualify as a Subchapter S corporation; or what depreciation methods are acceptable.

 c.
 Letter Rulings.
 Like Revenue Rulings, Letter Rulings (LTRs) or Private Letter Rulings (PLRs) are IRS responses to questions from individual taxpayers about proposed transactions.
 However, they are not considered of general interest, and are not officially published; their application is technically limited to the taxpayer making the request and without precedential authority.
 They became available in 1976 under the Freedom of Information Act, and are used frequently by tax practitioners as indicators of how the IRS will view a transaction and of IRS policy.

 d.
 Technical Advice Memoranda (TAMs) are another type of private ruling and are issued in the same numerical series as PLRs.
 They are written by the IRS national office in response to a question from a taxpayer or field officer auditing a return.
 Therefore, they are considering completed rather than proposed transactions.
 More carefully reviewed than Private Letter Rulings, they also technically have no precedential authority.
 Field Service Advice (FSA) are similar documents.
 Determination Letters are responses by local IRS district offices on completed transactions.The full text of PLRs and TAMs are available from 1954 to the present in the tax database services.
 PLRs and TAMs are digested in Tax Notes (online in Tax Analysts & historical print editions at Superseded Tax KF6284 .T37).

 e.
 Notices and Announcements from the Public Affairs Division of the IRS provide a range of information for general distribution.
 Examples are to summarize a new law, or to give notice of procedural changes.
-Notices and Announcements are included in the IRB, but only Notices are included in the CB.
+Notices and Announcements are included in the IRB and as separate databases on the tax research services.